jorgeanais/apolo/README.md

 How it works
 ------------

-The software is divided in the following parts:
+The module is divided in the following parts:

  1. `catalog_proc`: this module performs the pre-processing of the catalogs,  including matching, cleaning and feature extraction.

  2. `clustering`: this module has the tools to perform the clustering, setup data, and do some benchmarks.

-Each module contains scripts with step-by-step description of how I obtain the results.
+ 3. `data`: this module include data relevant to tiles in the region of interest and stellar cluster to do some test.

+ 4. `test_tools`: useful functions used to perform tests

+Also, some scripts that I used are included in `scripts` folder.
+This are the most relevant to keep track of what I've been doing so far.